DeepSec-prover/manual/src/tutorial.md

 > tuple.

-Finally, we put all the pieces together ia main process `ProcessAB` modelling the entire system.
+Finally, we put all the pieces together in main process `ProcessAB` modelling the entire system.

 ```{.deepsec}